surzhylan/spring-crm-system/README.md

-# spring-crm-system
-spring boot project about CRM System
+# spring boot project about CRM System

 Created a web application in Spring Boot using Thymeleaf library as a view.
 Created a mini application of requests for processing CRM system.
 To implement this task we use Spring Data library + PostgreSQL.
 Created the basic layout (Layout) of your page, using the library Thymeleaf Layout Dialect.